cascadingdown/cascadingdown.github.io/index.md

 Here is **Kaicheng Sheng (盛开诚)**.<br>

-I am a graduate student in the Department of Engineering at Carnegie Mellon University, will be graduating Dec 2024.
+I am a graduate student in the Department of Engineering at **Carnegie Mellon University**, will be graduating **Dec 2024**.
 My major is Artificial Intelligence Engineering-Civil and Environmental Engineering.

 ---